EMsoft-org/EMsoftSuperbuild/ReadMe.md

 | Eigen | 3.3.5 | Compiled from Source |
 | Qt 5 | 5.12.4 | Precompiled Binaries from [www.qt.io](http://download.qt.io) |

+## EMsoft versions ##
+EMsoft 5.0.X requires a build of the regular develop branch in the EMsoftSuperbuild repository.
+For the Object Oriented version, EMsoftOO, (which is effectively EMsoft 6.0)please use the developOO branch of the EMsoftSuperbuild repository.

 ## macOS/Linux Instructions ##

 1. Install your compiler tools